211tbc/synthesis/docs/synthesis_install_read_me.txt

 or make it run outside the console: ~/myrestservice/synthesis$ nohup ../bin/python ../bin/paster serve ./development.ini start > pylons_nohup &2>1&
 stop it with: ~/myrestservice/synthesis$ ../bin/python ../bin/paster serve ./development.ini stop

--Note, on first run, the wget -r --no-parent operation above will drop index.html files into you input_files folder, but it'll just get moved to failed_files.
+-Note, on first run, the wget operation above will drop index.html files into you input_files folder, but it'll just get moved to failed_files.

 Now, test the installation by moving test_files xml files over to input_files.
 Try the HUD_HMIS_3_0 XML files first, because those are most tested.